Revertron/Alfis/README.md

 `.anon`, `.btn`, `.conf`, `.index`, `.merch`, `.mirror`, `.mob`, `.screen`, `.srv`, `.ygg`.
 But, `.anon` and `.ygg` are bound to have IP-addresses from Yggdrasil Network only.

+You can view the DB on the [online blockchain browser](https://viewer.alfis.name).

 ## Building and running

 ### On every OS